#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #kingdom #faith #metoo #sexualassault #predators

 I still have a picture from that trip.
 I may have been tall, but I definitely don’t think I looked like an adult.

 I’ve always looked older than I am, though.
-So, maybe it makes sense then, that when I was sixteen another man took a flyswatter and smacked me in the ass with it.
+So, maybe it makes sense then, that when I was sixteen at work, another man took a flyswatter and smacked me in the ass with it.
 Obviously, it would have been fine if I was a grown woman, and not a child working at a gas station.
 Did I have it coming from what I wore?
 Obviously, yes.
 In my dirty, bulky, oversized Co-op uniform.
 Very sexy.
 But wait.
 He knew exactly who I was, and how old I was.
 I was in his daughter’s class in elementary school.
 I believe third through fifth grade.
 I slept over at his house at least a few times.

 So what salacious deed did I do to deserve that?